tinymce/tinymce-blazor/README.md

 ##### Enable Form Validation

-When the Editor is used part of a form inside an `EditForm`, specifying `For` directive will enable form validation behaviours like Blazor's build in form components.
+When the Editor is used part of a form inside an `EditForm`, specifying `Field` directive will enable form validation behaviours like Blazor's build in form components.

 By default the Editor trigger validation when `onchange` event fires.
 You can change the trigger to `oninput` by specifying `ValidateOnInput` to `true`.